 - Composite garden cuttings to create a natural fertilizer

-In Ireland and across Europe, the focus on the 3 R’s has increased over recent years As recovery of resources through, reuse, repurposing and recycling has increased it has become increasingly important for consumers to take steps themselves to ensure product are recycled using accessible and economically sustainable solutions.
+In Ireland and across Europe, the focus on the 3 R’s has increased over recent years As recovery of resources through, reduce, reuse, repurposing and recycling has increased it has become increasingly important for consumers to take ownership and steps themselves to ensure products purchases can be reused, repurposed or recycled using accessible and economically sustainable solutions.

-A few days later our teams visit the area and provide a curbside collection.
-We encourage people to take advantage of this free and accessible collection service.
-We also offer services to business, community groups and schools and colleges so rest assured we have a service to match your needs.
+A few days later our teams would visit the area and provide a curbside collection.
+We encourage people to take advantage of this free and accessible collection service once available.
+We do offer offer and safely managed services to business, community groups and schools and colleges so rest assured we have a service to match your needs.

-By recycling in this way you can be assured your waste electrical and electronic equipment with be treated in accordance with WEEE legislation.
-Your efforts also helps our organisation create training and employment opportunities which otherwise would not exist .
+By recycling your waste electrical and electronic equipment you help the environment and our organisation create training and employment opportunities which otherwise would not exist .

 If you have questions or would like to arrange a personal collection from your home or business, please call 01 4578321 or email: firstname.lastname@example.org.
 You can also visit our website to learn more about our work and our recent awards.